zgreen/webpack-boilerplate/README.md

-# webpack-boilerplate
+# webpack-boilerplate - node version
-A webpack boilerplate with corresponing npm dependencies, and an eslint config.

-Use the `react` branch if you need this for a react project.
+A webpack boilerplate, plus the following:

+- npm dependencies
+- eslint config
+- flowtype setup
+- basic testing rig

+This is the `node` branch, useful on node projects.